Psychedelics can help people overcome their fear of death.

 “I have the sense that death is not the end but part of a process, a way of moving into a different sphere, a different way of being.”

-These are just two of many accounts from patients who participated in psychedelic studies conducted at schools such as Stanford, Johns Hopkins and NYU.
 These studies show that one dose of psilocybin—the active compound found in “magic” mushrooms—drastically reduced overwhelming sadness and anxiety in patients with terminal illnesses.
 Many current studies also show the same results with LSD, DMT, and other psychedelics.

 As a death doula, my job is to support clients at the end of their lives.
 One of the many services I provide is trip sitting.
 In the name of harm reduction, I’m available to sit with someone tripping in a therapeutic session for up to eight hours.
-I don’t provide the plant medicine or interfere with the trip itself, instead, I sit with the client and occasionally provide water or a guided walk to the bathroom.
-I also keep them safe.

 They are, however, legal in Jamaica.